 You can also spend your visit to the gorge sipping wine with Evergreen Escapes’ six-hour Columbia Gorge Waterfalls & Wine Tour.
 Visit “Waterfall Alley,” take interpretive nature walks, view wildlife and sample boutique wines only found in Oregon — without having to drive.
 (Pick-up and drop-off are in downtown Portland.)

-Editor’s note: The Columbia River Highway is closed from Bridal Veil to Ainsworth State Park while it undergoes repairs to damage caused by wildfires and recent rockslides.
-A six-mile (9.7 km) stretch of the highway (Larch Mountain Road to Bridal Veil) is open.
+Editor’s note: The Columbia River Highway is closed from Bridal Veil to Ainsworth State Park while it undergoes repairs to damage caused by the 2017 wildfire.
+A 6-mile (9.7 km) stretch of the highway (Larch Mountain Road to Bridal Veil) is open.
 Visit the Oregon Department of Transportation website for updated information.

 Getting to the gorge by bike is highly recommended.
 For starters, it’s 19 miles of great views from the Gresham MAX station to Multnomah Falls.